Scheduling a Disability Inclusion Profile meeting

 When organising participants to attend, schools should be mindful of only inviting people that will be able to meaningfully contribute information about the student’s learning and the adjustments required to enable their participation at school.
 Should the student attend the meeting, in full or in part, schools should also be mindful of inviting participants that the student would be comfortable communicating about their disability in front of, or, if not attending the meeting, be comfortable to have speaking on their behalf.

 A department nominee (as per previous Program for Students with Disability requirements) is not required, as the facilitator will ensure the profile meeting is conducted according to department guidelines and all the required and available information is considered.
 However, a principal or the principal’s nominee may wish to record key information or actions from the meeting, including any additional supporting information that may be required.
+The is available to record this information.

 School leaders will need to manage any complex family, court, custody or guardianship requirements in accordance with the department’s .
 Schools may contact the department’s Legal Division on or email: